brrd/abricotine/docs/configuration.md

 ## Spell checker dictionaries

-Abricotine uses [hunspell](http://hunspell.sourceforge.net/) dictionaries for Linux and Windows 7.
-If you want to add dictionaries, simply drop the dictionary folder in the `dict` subdirectory of Abricotine configuration folder.
+If you want to add a new dictionary for spell checking, download the related language folder from [nspell dictionaries repository](https://github.com/wooorm/dictionaries/tree/main/dictionaries) and drop it in the `dictionaries` subdirectory of Abricotine configuration folder.

-Otherwise Abricotine uses the OS built in dictionaries when supported (you may need to check that dictionaries are installed in your system configuration).

 ## Reset configuration